Arnold Diffusion in Multi-Dimensional Convex Billiards: Introduction

 \begin{theorem*} For a generic billiard domain in $\V$, there are trajectories of the billiard map such that $\alpha_n \to 0$ as $n \to \infty$ where $\{ \alpha_n \}_{n \in \mathbb{N}}$ denotes the corresponding sequence of angles of reflection. \end{theorem*}

-The word ``generic'' means that the phenomenon occurs on a residual set of hypersurfaces $\Gamma$ in the real-analytic topology.
+The word ``generic'' means that the phenomenon occurs on a residual set of hypersurfaces $\Gamma$ belonging to $\V$ in the real-analytic topology.
 This topology is very restrictive as bump functions are not real-analytic, and so they cannot be used explicitly when making perturbations.
 To overcome this difficulty, we use a method introduced by Broer and Tangerman \cite{broer1986differentiable}: determine open conditions (in a weaker topology, e.g. $C^4$) to be satisfied by a family of perturbations to obtain the desired effect for arbitrarily small values of the parameter; show that these conditions are satisfied by some locally-supported family of perturbations; and approximate the family of perturbed systems sufficiently well by a real-analytic family.
 Since the conditions are open in a weaker topology, they are satisfied by the real-analytic family.
 Therefore we obtain the desired effect for arbitrarily small values of the parameter of the real-analytic family.
 As a consequence of this approach, our theorem is also true in the $C^k$ topology for $k = 4,5, \ldots, \infty$.

 The assumptions [A1,2] are commonly believed to be satisfied in general.
 In fact, as it is shown in \cite{clarke2019generic} they hold for any $C^{\omega}$-generic convex surface in $\mathbb{R}^3$.
 They are also satisfied for $C^{\omega}$-generic convex hypersurfaces carrying an elliptic closed geodesic in $\mathbb{R}^d$ for $d \geq 3$ \cite{clarke2019generic}.
 The remaining case is when $d > 3$ and every closed geodesic is hyperbolic.
 It is currently unknown whether conditions [A1,2] are $C^{\omega}$-generic in this case, but there have been positive results in a similar setting but with a much weaker topology (for geodesic flows on manifolds with a $C^2$-generic metric)\cite{contreras2010geodesic}.
+The assumptions [A1,2] have been made before in a similar setting; in the paper \cite{delshams2006orbits}, it was shown that there are orbits of unbounded energy for certain Hamiltonian systems that are small perturbations of geodesic flows satisfying [A1,2].
+Moreover there is a discussion of the plenitude of Riemannian metrics satisfying [A1,2] in section 2 of \cite{delshams2006orbits}.

 The diffusive trajectories described by our main result cannot occur in dimension 2 (assuming sufficient smoothness and strict convexity), as was shown by Lazutkin.
 Indeed, consider a curve in the billiard domain with the following property: if one segment of a billiard trajectory is tangent to the curve, then every segment of the trajectory is (see Figure \ref{figure_2dbilliardmap}).
 Such curves are called caustics, and correspond to closed invariant curves in the phase space of the billiard map.
 Lazutkin showed the existence of caustics near the billiard boundary in dimension 2 \cite{lazutkin1973existence}.
 The corresponding 1-dimensional invariant circles divide the 2-dimensional phase space into invariant regions, keeping the angle of reflection bounded away from zero.
 See also \cite{douady1982applications}.